The Importance of Teeth for Jaw Bone Health

 How Missing Teeth Effect Your Health

-In that same way that muscles are maintained through exercise, bone tissue is maintained by use.
-Natural teeth are embedded in the jawbone, and stimulate the jawbone through activities such as chewing and biting.
-When teeth are missing, the alveolar bone, or the portion of the jawbone that anchors the teeth in the mouth, no longer receives the necessary stimulation, and begins to break down, or resorb.
+In the same way that muscles are maintained through exercise, bone tissue is maintained by use.
+Natural teeth are embedded in the jawbone and stimulate the jawbone through activities such as chewing and biting.
+When teeth are missing, the alveolar bone, or the portion of the jawbone that anchors the teeth in the mouth, no longer receives the necessary stimulation and begins to break down or resorb.
 The body no longer uses or “needs” the jawbone, so it deteriorates and goes away.

 Potential Consequences of Tooth and Jawbone Loss